AYUSH-ISHAN/Emojification/Readme.md

             Non-trainable params: 2,944
             _________________________________________________________________

+ So, in this model we feed a (68, 2) in batches.
+And finally after training, we take out the output from FCN layer of 7 nodes.

 <h3><B>Support Vector Machine on facial landmarks from dlib on kaggle dataset :</B></h3>

  <img src = "https://github.com/AYUSH-ISHAN/Emoji_Prediction_Project/blob/main/svm.jpeg" height= "300" width = "300" align="center"/><br>